nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_06_Debut-game.md

 > #### For example, a Player class for the player character, an Enemy class for enemies, and so on.
 Each class will manage its own behavior and properties.

+####  💥 Using Sprites:

+We’ll use `pygame.sprite.Sprite` to create these classes.

+> #### This class helps us by automatically providing the Surface and Rect attributes and making it easier to manage updates and interactions.